 What Are Long Tail Keywords and How to Find Them

-So let’s discover what exactly long tail keywords are, how to find them and why they can help you increase targeted website traffic.
+So let’s discover what exactly long tail keywords are, how to find them, how to make them a part of your organic marketing strategy and why they can help you increase targeted website traffic.

 What are long tail keywords?